Catchy email subject lines can double or triple your email open rates with effective tips.

-Adestra analyzed over 2.2 billion emails, and found the following top subject line keywords:
+Adestra analyzed over 2.2 billion emails and found the following top subject line keywords:

 In another study from Adestra, which looked at over 125.000 email campaigns, the top performing subject line keywords were:

-Finally, a report by Smart Insights looked at a random sample of 700 million emails, and found that the top performing subject line keywords were:
+Finally, a report by Smart Insights looked at a random sample of 700 million emails and found that the top performing subject line keywords were:

-In order not to trigger spam, we need to be very careful about what you write on your email subject line.
-It is also necessary to increase your open rate because people tend to predict email content by looking at the subject line.
+To avoid triggering spam, it is important to be very careful about what to write on the email subject line since people tend to predict email content by looking at the subject line.